 The hero of Cluny’s revival was an American archaeologist, K. J. Conant, and the museum is full of his finds.

 Cluny’s present prosperity, needless to say, is based on tourism.
-This phenomenon always causes us a conflict of feelings: on the one hand we deplore it, especially the corrupting influence of the English-speakers, on the other hand we need it for our comforts, such as cafes, shops, camping areas.
+This phenomenon always causes us a conflict of feelings: on the one hand we deplore it, especially the corrupting influence of the English-speakers, on the other hand we need it for our comforts, such as cafes, shops and camping areas.

 Beyond Cluny the countryside of south Burgundy is benign, with gentle undulations clothed in greenery.
 Vineyards are never far away.

-An old railway line provides a pleasant walking track for the first couple of days, and after that a succession of lanes and tiny roads join the villages.
+An abandoned railway line provides a pleasant walking track for the first couple of days, and after that a succession of lanes and tiny roads link the villages.

-Autun is the largest town in the area and seems to have hardly changed since the days of the Romans.
-There are impressive Roman remains everywhere, making it easy to imagine life there in its early days.
+Autun is the largest town in the area and there are impressive Roman remains everywhere, making it easy to imagine life there in its early days.

-It stands at the edge of the Morvan, a wild, forested upland that was until recently one of the most backward parts of France.
+It stands at the edge of the Morvan, a wild, forested upland that was until recently one of the most primitive parts of France.

 Getting to Cluny